Yuubi-san/dimensional/README.md

 even got past the basics.
-The verbosity is in part due to having been designed and written for C++98, and thus unavoidable, but it’s amplified by a number of seemingly unnecessary concepts (one of them being _unit systems_), which do not only clutterify very simple things, but–overall–impose too much structure, in my view, making the library very rigid.
+The verbosity is in part due to having been designed and written for C++98, and thus unavoidable, but it’s amplified by a number of seemingly unnecessary concepts (one of them being _unit systems_), which do not only clutterify very simple things, but—overall—impose too much structure, in my view, making the library very rigid.
 Will my project be able to succeed without much of this structure?
 Well, I wouldn’t be able to tell without trying anyway.